lino202/ELECTRA/README.md

     && cd build && make -j4
 ```

-If you want to debug change in the about command RELEASE for DEBUG
+If you want to debug change in the above command RELEASE for DEBUG

 ### Docker image generation